apache/incubator-devlake-website/docs/Configuration/Jira.md

 - Issue Tracking: Jira issues, issue comments, issue labels, etc.
 - Cross Domain: Jira accounts, etc.

-## Step 3 - Adding Transformation Rules (Optional)
+## Step 3 - Adding Scope Config (Optional)
+Scope config contains two parts:
+- The entities of which domain you wish to collect
+- The transformations on the Jira data you are going to collect
+   - Issue Type: Standardize the issue types to DevLake's pre-defined three issue types: REQUIREMENT, BUG, and INCIDENT.
+   - Story Points: Map the custom field that represents story_point in your Jira to DevLake's issue story point.
+   - Cross-domain: Get the commit(s) associated with Jira issues from Jira issues' remote links or development panels.

-Adding transforamtion to the Jira data you wish to collect can help standardize the data to view more metrics, such as [Requirement Lead Time](https://devlake.apache.org/docs/Metrics/RequirementLeadTime), [Bug Age](https://devlake.apache.org/docs/Metrics/BugAge) and DORA - [Median Time to Restore Service](https://devlake.apache.org/docs/Metrics/MTTR).
+Although this configuration is an optional, some of above transformations are required to measure metrics such as [Requirement Lead Time](https://devlake.apache.org/docs/Metrics/RequirementLeadTime), [Bug Age](https://devlake.apache.org/docs/Metrics/BugAge) or [DORA - Median Time to Restore Service](https://devlake.apache.org/docs/Metrics/MTTR) in the built-in Grafana dashboards.

 ![jira-add-transformation-1](images/jira-set-transformation1.png)
 ![jira-add-transformation-2](images/jira-set-transformation2.png)